mortenbh/blog/gnupg.markdown

 	$ gpg2 --gen-key

+## Backing up your key pair

+First, export your public key.
+You can share this publicly (hence the name).
+If you have a dotfiles  repository on [Github](https://github.com, I suggest it in there.

+	$ gpg2 --export --armor > your@email-public.asc

+Next, export your secret key.
+Be careful not transfer this over an insecure channel.
+I suggest putting it on a pen drive and storing it in a secure location.
+Note, if your key is protected by a passphrase (as it should be!), the exported file will also be.

+	$ gpg2 --export-secret-keys --armor > your@email-secret.asc

+As an additional precaution and to avoid bit rot, you should also print your key to paper.
+I suggest storing it as a QR code.
+Fortunately, this is easy to do using `paperkey` (for compression) and `qrencode` (to generate the QR code).

+	$ gpg2 --export-secret-keys | paperkey --output-type raw \
+	| base64 | qrencode -o secret.png

+We use `base64` since some QR code encoders and decoders have trouble with binary data.
+You can use [ZBar](http://zbar.sourceforge.net/) to read the QR code.

+	$ zbarimg --raw secret.png | base64 -d | paperkey --pubring \
+	your@email-public.asc --input-type=raw > your@email-secret.gpg

+At this point, you should print the QR code of your secret key onto paper.
+Verify that you are able to reconstruct your private key by either photographing or scanning the QR code and using ZBar as above.
+In my experience, ZBar has trouble with excessively large resolutions (such as you would get from modern high resolution cameras or scanners), so you may have to resize the resulting image down to a more reasonable size (say, 800x800).
+Remember to crop the image before resizing.
+Finally, I noticed that it can sometimes help to rotate the image if ZBar still refuses to recognize the QR code.

+	$ convert -rotate 90 secret.png secret.png

+Before you start using GnuPG, you should verify that everything went smoothing by deleting your key pair and importing it again.
+The secret key contains a copy of your public key, so it's only necessary to import that.

+	$ gpg2 --delete-secret-key KEYID
+	$ gpg2 --delete-key KEYID
+	$ gpg2 --import your@email-secret.gpg

 ## Replacing ssh-agent with gpg-agent

 It can be a little annoying having to maintain keys and remember passphrases